 Although new greener technology solutions, such as eco vehicles aren’t necessarily more competitive alternatives to petrol-powered vehicles just yet, they will definitely offer many advantages for the future.

-Now that we’ve looked at the role of innovation from the society’s perspective, we can take a closer look at the importance of innovation for an organization.
+Now that we’ve looked at the role of innovation from the society’s perspective, we can take a closer look at the importance of innovation for organizations and businesses.

 In general, it’s difficult to identify industries where innovation wouldn’t be important.
 Although certain industries depend on innovation more than others, innovation and the ability to improve considers everyone.